 MLflow is an open source platform for managing the end-to-end machine learning lifecycle.
 It has three primary components: Tracking, Models, and Projects.
 The MLflow Tracking component lets you log and query machine model training sessions (runs) using Java, Python, R, and REST APIs.
 An MLflow run is a collection of parameters, metrics, tags, and artifacts associated with a machine learning model training process.

-Experiments are located in the Workspace file tree.
+Experiments are located in the Navigate the workspace file tree.
 You manage experiments using the same tools you use to manage other workspace objects such as folders, notebooks, and libraries.
-The

-The following notebooks provide a quick start that demonstrates how to create and log to an MLflow run using MLflow’s tracking APIs, as well how to use the experiment UI to view the run.
-These notebooks are available in both Python and Scala.
+The following quickstart notebooks demonstrate how to create and log to an MLflow run using the MLflow tracking APIs, as well how to use the experiment UI to view the run.
+These notebooks are available in Python, Scala, and R.

 The Python and R notebooks use a notebook experiment.
 The Scala notebook creates an experiment in the